REPORTS TO: Curator

 Hours of Work: 35 hours/week (Tuesday through Saturday)

-To Apply: Please send resume and cover letter via email or mailed hard copy.
-Email submissions should be sent to firstname.lastname@example.org as soon as possible.
+To Apply: Please send resume and cover letter via email to email@example.com.

 We want to thank all applicants; however, only those chosen for an interview will be contacted.